 While it is essential to staff every class with adults, teens are great with kids and can provide the extra helpers you need to staff your class.
 Talk to your youth pastor about your children’s ministry needs and see if he will get behind an effort to deploy the youth in your classrooms.

 We created a drama team staffed almost entirely by the teens of our church.
 They practice performing a short skit twice a month for our grade school classes.
 Once the program got up and running, the grade school kids started to want to join the drama team “when they got older.”
-As teens graduated from the ministry to attend college, younger teens fresh out of our children’s ministry filled in the spots left behind.
+As teens graduated from the youth ministry to attend college, younger teens fresh out of our children’s ministry filled in the spots left behind.

 If you want to retain your workers, create a culture of encouragement in your ministry.
 Limit workers’ service to once per month so that no one gets burned out.
 Do a walk-through every Sunday and look for ways to encourage the folks who are serving.
 Remind parents to thank the workers as they go back to pick up their children.